Getting Started with Immuta's Request Application

-Immuta Marketplace helps organizations streamline how data access requests and approvals are managed.
-By replacing ticketing systems, fragmented workflows, and manual grants, Marketplace delivers secure, self-service access to datasets—while governance teams maintain complete visibility and control.
+Immuta's Request app helps organizations streamline data access requests and approvals, at both the table- and column-level.
+By replacing ticketing systems, fragmented workflows, and manual grants, the Request app delivers secure, self-service access to datasets, while governance teams maintain complete visibility, control, and auditability.

 Business users can easily discover and request access to data products, and organizations can enforce consistent, auditable workflows for access approvals.
 This approach reduces operational overhead, accelerates insights, and ensures compliance as your data ecosystem grows.